What Is A Spousal RRSP? And Why Should You Use It?

-You can think of a spousal RRSP like a tunnel from one spouse to the other.
-One spouse can contribute to the spousal RRSP and deduct the contribution on their tax return, and then the money flows through a “tunnel” to the partner which can then be withdrawn in their name in retirement.
-Money goes in one side at a high tax rate, and comes out the other side at a much lower tax rate.
+You can think of a spousal RRSP like a bridge from one spouse to the other.
+One spouse can contribute to the spousal RRSP and deduct the contribution on their tax return, and then the money flows over a “bridge” to the partner which can then be withdrawn in their name in retirement.
+Money goes in one side at a high tax rate and comes out the other side at a much lower tax rate.

 This is one of the few ways to legally split income with a spouse.
 But it has limitations.

 The first limitation is that you need to use your own RRSP contribution room to contribute to a spousal RRSP.
 Contributions to a spousal RRSP reduce your contribution room, not your spouse’s.

 The second limitation is that you need to wait two full years after the year you made a contribution to make a withdrawal (so three years in total), otherwise the withdrawal will be taxed in your hands and not your partner’s.
 This income attribution can be a bit tricky for those trying to take advantage of a spousal RRSP directly before retirement, so plan carefully.

 The third limitation is that it’s only worthwhile if you expect a tax differential between your current income tax rate and your spouse/partners tax rate upon withdrawal.
 For example, two people who are both in the 20% tax bracket now and in retirement may not benefit from a spousal RRSP.

 Lastly, you need to take into account pension income before deciding to use a spousal RRSP.
 Pension income is taxed as ordinary income much like RRSP/RRIF withdrawals.
 So if either partner has a defined benefit pension then this will need to be considered before using a spousal RRSP.